Sadiat360/inspireShare-client/README.md

 2. Time-Consuming: Crafting personalized messages, finding relevant media, and sharing them can feel overwhelming.
 3. Emotional Connection: Generic messages fail to convey the depth of care or understanding desired during emotional moments.

-The app solves this by making it easy to create personalized, meaningful, and shareable expressions of encouragement, combining words, visuals, and music to uplift others effortlessly.It also gives users the option to make a video call to anyone they want to support or encourage.
+The app solves this by making it easy to create personalized, meaningful, and shareable expressions of encouragement, combining words, visuals, and music to uplift others effortlessly.

 ### Usage
 1. Create a Card: Choose a quote, add a personal music link, and upload a photo or image.
-2. Add Music: Search and attach a Spotify or YouTube link to the card for an emotional touch.
+2. Add Music: Copy paste a SoundClound or YouTube link to the card for an emotional touch.
 3. Share: Send the card directly to a friend via email, messaging apps, or social media.

 ## Features

-- As a user, i want to be able to select quotes without wasting time browisng the internet.
+- As a user, i want to be able to select quotes without wasting time browsing the internet.
 - As s user i don't have to master design tools before i can make a beautify lovely card design.

 - As a user i don't want to share music, images, and qoutes separately (it's time consuming)
 - As a user i want to be able to download the card without any hassle
-- As a user i want to be to make a video call when i don't really have much time to curate a card.
+- As a user i want to be to send the card to anyone without compelling them to signUp to website or follow a link befor they can view the card .

 - Inspirational Quote Library: select random quotes categorized by themes such as resilience, hope, and positivity.
 - Customizable Cards: Add personal touches with images, music links, and customized messages.
-- Music Integration: Include meaningful music via Spotify or YouTube links.
+- Music Integration: Include meaningful music via SoundCloud or YouTube links.
 - Shareable Creations: Send cards directly to friends or share them on social platforms by downloading card as pdf.